Don't Worry Darling: Release date, cast, trailer and news for Harry Styles film

 The project marks Styles's first lead role after featuring in Dunkirk, and both writer-director Olivia Wilde and co-star Chris Pine (Wonder Woman) have sung his praises.

 "Harry Styles is an absolute delight.
 He's one of the most professional people I've ever met," Pine told ET.
 "Couldn't be kinder, more gracious, I mean, really, I was stunned by this kid.
 He's off-the-charts cool."

-Styles came onboard to replace Shia LaBeouf, who was reportedly dropped due to “poor behaviour”, Variety reported.
+Styles came onboard to replace Shia LaBeouf, who departed the project earlier in the production.

 "Little known fact: most male actors don’t want to play supporting roles in female-led films," Wilde posted on Instagram, before saying that Styles had "relished the opportunity" to come onboard.

 Speaking about the role, Styles told press at the Venice Film Festival: "It’s fun to play in worlds that aren’t necessary your own.
 This world is supposedly so perfect; it was fun to play pretend in it.
 It’s like driving fun cars, a lot of fun stuff as well.